edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 All information (keys, values, tags, etc.) is in string format and placed in a JSON array within the message body.
 Here are some example representations:

-**Example metric message body with a single value** {"name":"service-up", "value":"120", "timestamp":"1602168089665570000", "tags":{"service":"coredata","uom":"days","type":"int64"}}
+- **Example metric message body with a single value**

+    ``` json
+    {"name":"service-up", "value":"120", "timestamp":"1602168089665570000", "tags":{"service":"coredata","uom":"days","type":"int64"}}
+    ```

+- **Example metric message body with multiple values**

+    ``` json
-**Example metric message body with multiple values** {"name":"api-requests", "value":"24", "timestamp":"1602168089665570001", "tags":{"service":"coredata","uom":"count","type":"int64", "mean":"0.0665", "rate1":"0.111", "rate5":"0.150","rate15":"0.111"}}
+    {"name":"api-requests", "value":"24", "timestamp":"1602168089665570001", "tags":{"service":"coredata","uom":"count","type":"int64", "mean":"0.0665", "rate1":"0.111", "rate5":"0.150","rate15":"0.111"}}
+    ```

 !!!
-Note
+Info
     The key or metric name must be unique when using go-metrics as it requires the metric name to be unique per the registry.
 Metrics are considered immutable.

-#### REST endpoints

-!!!
-Note
-    Again, these REST endpoints are per service and meant to control which metrics for a service are turned on or off.
-The REST endpoints do not provide metrics data.

-- Proposed endpoint for the REST endpoint that responds with what metrics the service offers is:  /api/v2/telemetry
-- Body of the GET response would contain a JSON list of metrics (by metric name key) and an indication of which are `on` and which are `off`
-- Body of the PUT request would contain a JSON list of the metrics that are to be turned `on` (others are assumed to be turned `off`)
-- Body of the PATCH request would contain a JSON list of the metrics that are to be turned `on` or `off` - leaving all other metrics unchanged

 #### Configuration

-- Configuration, not unlike that provided in core data or any device service, configuration will specify the message bus type and locations where the metrics messages should be sent.
-- In fact, the message bus configuration will use (or reuse if the service is already using the message bus) the common message bus configuration as defined below.
+Configuration, not unlike that provided in core data or any device service, will specify the message bus type and locations where the metrics messages should be sent.
+In fact, the message bus configuration will use (or reuse if the service is already using the message bus) the common message bus configuration as defined below.

-- Common configuration for each service for message queue configuration - inclusive of metrics:
+**Common configuration** for each service for message queue configuration (inclusive of metrics):

 ``` yaml
 [MessageQueue]